Compute

 type: RollingUpdate

-• maxSurge: Specifies the maximum number of pods that can exist over spec.replicas in the Deployment.
+• maxSurge: specifies the percent of pods that can exist over spec.replicas in the Deployment.
 The default value is 25%.
-For example, if spec.replicas is set to 4, no more than 5 pods can exist during the upgrade process, that is, the upgrade step is 1.
+For example, if spec.replicas is set to 4, no more than five pods can exist during the upgrade, and the upgrade step is 1.
 The absolute number is calculated from the percentage by rounding up.
 The value can also be set to an absolute number.

-• maxUnavailable: Specifies the maximum number of pods that can be unavailable during the update process.
+• maxUnavailable: specifies the percent of pods that can be unavailable during the update.
 The default value is 25%.
-For example, if spec.replicas is set to 4, at least 3 pods exist during the upgrade process, that is, the deleting step is 1.
+For example, if spec.replicas is set to 4, there must be at least three pods during the upgrade, so the deleting step is 1.
 The value can also be set to an absolute number.

 In the preceding example, the value of spec.replicas is 2.
-If both maxSurge and maxUnavailable are the default value 25%, maxSurge allows a maximum of three pods to exist (2 * 1.25 = 2.5, rounded up to 3), maxUnavailable does not allow unavailable pods (2 * 0.75 = 1.5, rounded up to 2).
-That is, during the upgrade process, two pods are running.
+Suppose both maxSurge and maxUnavailable are the default value 25%, maxSurge allows a maximum of three pods to exist (2 * 1.25 = 2.5, rounded up to 3), and maxUnavailable does not allow unavailable pods (2 * 0.75 = 1.5, rounded up to 2).
+As a result, two pods are running during the upgrade.
 Each time a new pod is created, an old pod is deleted, until all pods are new.

 Rollback